Henry Gray (footballer): New Zealand U20

 Gray was part of the New Zealand U20s squad in their winning campaign at the 2022 OFC U-19 Championship, where he was named the goalkeeper of the tournament.
 He was also called up to the U20s for the 2023 FIFA U-20 World Cup.
 He was one of the alternate players for the New Zealand men's national under-23 football team that was called up to the 2024 Summer Olympics.

 Gray was named as part of the 21-player New Zealand U20 squad for the 2025 FIFA U-20 World Cup that took place in Chile from September to October 2025.
 Gray made three appearances in the tournament, with New Zealand exiting after the conclusion of the group stage.

 New Zealand

 Gray was called up to the senior New Zealand national team for a set of friendlies in October 2023.

+Gray made his debut for New Zealand in a 2-2 friendly with Palestine on September 24, 2026, coming on as a half-time substitute.